ppy/osu-wiki/wiki/Tournaments/CFB/5/en.md

 ## Organisation

-The Catch French Beginner 5 is run by various community members.
+The Catch French Beginner 5 was run by various community members.

 | Position | Member(s) |
 | :-- | :-- |